gabriele-h/almapipo/README.md

 The intention of having an implementation with a Postgres DB is to store the following information:
-* For which IDs where API-calls made
+* List of IDs for which an API call was made
-* Where the API-calls successful
+* Were the calls successful
-* Responses for all successful GET calls
+* Responses for all successful calls
 * Request content sent to the API for successful PUT/POST calls
 * Response content received from the API for successful PUT/POST calls
 * CSV files that were used as an input for the API calls

 This way it should be easy to determine which API calls need to be analyzed and/or sent another time.
 All data is sent and requested as XML as this is the only format supported for all API calls.
-This also enables us to query the database by xpath.
+This also makes it possible to query the database by xpath.

 All calls that were done without success will log the content of the API's response to the logfile.